Tempted

 • Worship Satan in return for all the kingdoms of the world.

-To my ears, all of these temptations have a common allurement, irresistible for most, that can be stated as:
+To my ears, all of these temptations have a common allurement, irresistible for most humans, that can be stated as:

 Jesus, you don’t have to suffer like other humans.
 You are the “Son of God” after all, aren’t you?

-In other words, Jesus, you can live in this dimension as though you are in the divine realm, an unconditioned, unlimited, timeless space that is free of all suffering, all contingency, all of the unknowingness and being out of control that is characteristic of the human experience.
-Jesus was being tempted to use whatever powers he possessed to live in space and time as though he never incarnated.
+In other words, Jesus, you can live as a human without the suffering part.
+You can remain in an unconditioned, unlimited, timeless space that is free of all contingency, all of the unknowingness and being out of control that is characteristic of the human experience, free of feeling financially precarious.
+Jesus was being offered supernatural powers so that he could transcend being human.

 It is a story about how humans will do almost anything (“sell our soul”) to avoid suffering on this side of the great divide.
 We avoid not because we are bad.
 It is because the feelings associated with our first bout of suffering are so overwhelming and unbearable that we will do anything to relieve the suffering.
 We structure a personality, after early heartbreak (failures of love) as a fortress against ever having to feel so helpless, terrified, hateful, out of control, hopeless and abandoned again.